docker/docs/engine/userguide/networking/network-debug.md

 The CLI is provided as a preview and is not yet stable.
 Commands or options may change at any time.

-The CLI executable is called `debugClient` and is made available using a standalone container.
+The CLI executable is called `diagnosticClient` and is made available using a standalone container.

 The following flags are supported: